Need help choosing a plan?

 Retained earnings = beginning retained earnings + net income or net loss – cash dividends

-• Retained earnings represent the sum of all net income since the business’s inception minus all cash dividends paid since the inception.
+• Retained earnings represent the sum of all net income since business inception minus all cash dividends paid since inception.

 • Beginning retained earnings are the retained earnings balance from the prior accounting period.

-• The company’s net income represents the balance after subtracting the expenses from the revenue.
-It’s also possible for this to result in a net loss.
+• The company’s net income represents the balance after subtracting expenses from revenues.
+It’s also possible for this calculation to result in a net loss.

-• Cash dividends are cash payouts to those who own ordinary shares.
+• Cash dividends are cash payouts to those who own common Inventory.

-Knowing how to calculate retained earnings allows owners to perform a more in-depth financial analysis.
-The statement of retained earnings allows owners to analyse net income after accounting for dividend payouts.
-Owners should calculate the statement of retained earnings at the end of each accounting period even if the amount of dividends issued is zero.
+Knowing how to calculate retained earnings helps business owners to perform a more in-depth financial analysis.
+Also, the statement of retained earnings allows owners to analyse net income after accounting for dividend payouts.
+Owners should calculate the statement of retained earnings at the end of each accounting period, even if the amount of dividends issued was zero.

-A thorough accounting system and a well-maintained general ledger allow you to properly assess the financial health of your company.
-There are many more formulas that you can use, but the eight that we provided are some of the most important.
+A thorough accounting system and a well-maintained general ledger helps assess your company’s financial health accurately.
+There are many more formulas that you can use, but the 8 covered in this article are undoubtedly key for a profitable business.

-Although these equations seem straightforward, in reality, they can become more complicated.
-Many small business owners find it very challenging to balance the right side of the equation with the left side of the equation when factoring in the potentially hundreds of accounts they have in their company.
+Although these equations seem straightforward, they can become more complicated in reality.
+Many small business owners find it much more challenging to balance the right side of the equation with the left side of the equation when factoring in the potentially hundreds of accounts they have in their company.

-Fortunately, small business accounting software can help.
+Fortunately, you don’t have to worry about it, as small business accounting software can help.
 All you need to do is enter your business transactions.
 Your accounting software will then crunch the numbers so that you can analyse your business’s health.
-The more knowledge you have regarding your finances, the more efficiently you can run your business.
+The more knowledge you have regarding your finances, the more efficiently you can run your business and make profit

 Related Articles